sanders41/meilisearch-fastapi/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you are interesting in contributing please see our [contributing guide](CONTRIBUTING.md)
+If you are interested in contributing please see our [contributing guide](CONTRIBUTING.md)